-The participating departments (Art History, Classics, Economics, English, Geography, History, Humanities, Modern Languages, Music, Political Science, Religion and Urban and Regional Planning) offer an interdisciplinary undergraduate program in Middle Eastern Studies designated for:
+The participating departments (Art History, Classics, Economics, History, Modern Languages and Linguistics, Political Science, Public Administration and Religion) offer an interdisciplinary undergraduate program in Middle Eastern Studies designated for:

 (1) general liberal arts students who wish to learn more about the Middle East;

 (2) students who wish to pursue graduate work in this field; and